pliable/spritepacker/README.md

     you add a new row with the height of the next image and repeat
 6. until everything is in the image

+5/27/14: actually upon further inspection, the version my buddy mentioned is more of a modified version of the French packer.
+I still don't understand the French packer though cause I'm too dumb to understand the guys English